 Chorizo de Pamplona

-Chorizo de Pamplona is a large dry sausage which is very popular not only in Navarra region of Spain where it originates from, but everywhere else in Europe as well as in the USA.
-It is a large diameter (min 40 mm), straight sausage, about 30-40 cm (12-15”) long so in its dry form it weighs around 1.5 kg (3.3 lbs).
+Chorizo de Pamplona is a large dry sausage that is very popular not only in Navarra region of Spain where it originates from but everywhere else in Europe as well as in the USA.
+It is a large diameter (min 40 mm), straight sausage, about 30-40 cm (12-15”) long so in its dry form, it weighs around 1.5 kg (3.3 lbs).
 The sausage is made with pork and beef, or pork only (80/20 lean/fat).
-In difference to other chorizos meats in Chorizo de Pamplona are finely ground.
+In difference from other chorizos the meats in Chorizo de Pamplona are finely ground.

 |Pork||450 g||0.99 lb|